-A slow, even rate of weight loss — such as 1 pound (0.45 kg) or 0.5–1% of your body weight per week — is best for a cutting diet (
+A slow, even rate of weight loss — such as 1 lb (0.45 kg) or

 Determine your protein intake

-Maintaining adequate protein intake is important on a cutting diet.
+Maintaining adequate protein intake is important in a cutting diet.

-If you’re on a cutting diet, you need to eat more protein than if you’re merely trying to maintain weight or build muscle mass.
-That’s because you’re getting fewer calories but exercising routinely, which increases your protein needs (
+If you’re on a cutting diet, you may need to eat more protein than if you’re merely trying to maintain weight or build muscle mass.
+That’s because while you’re getting

 Determine your fat intake